 In the meantime, in a large soup pot, heat the oil over medium-high heat.
 When hot, add the onion and garlic and sauté for about 5 minutes until the onions have turned translucent and begin to brown.
 Stir in 6 cups of vegetable broth, the crushed tomatoes, oregano and basil.
 Bring to a simmer and cook for 10 minutes.

 After 10 minutes, stir the broken lasagna noodles into the soup and continue to cook for 7 - 10 minutes until the noodles are al dente, stirring often so they don't stick to each other.
 Lastly, stir in prepared tofu crumbles and cook for 1 more minute to heat through.
 The tofu crumbles and pasta will soak up the soup so if it gets too thick, feel free to add more vegetable broth or water as needed to reach the desired consistency.
+I found that I didn’t need any added salt or pepper as there was plenty in the vegetable broth I used, but of course, feel free to season to taste.
 To serve, divide among bowls and garnish with toppings of choice.

 If you are using a gluten-free noodle, cook the noodles separately according to the package directions and then stir them in.
 Some gluten-free noodles can get kind of slimy when cooked straight in the soup.